sipeed/sipeed_wiki/docs/hardware/en/maixII/M2/resources.md

 ---
-title: M2dock introduction
+title: Maix-II-Dock(M2dock) introduction
 keywords: MaixII, MaixPy3, Python, Python3, M2dock
 desc: maixpy doc: Onboard resources
 ---

 Maix-II-Dock is positioned as a cost-effective AIOT development board.
 While supporting conventional Linux development, it also has a unique AI hardware acceleration feature.
 With the complete software ecosystem provided by Sipeed, you can quickly realize your edge AI application.

-* **Hardware**, based on the Allwinner V831 chip, the development board is formed in the form of [core board] + [backplane].
-You can use the development board directly, or you can use only the core board to design the backplane according to your needs, which is convenient and fast to complete. development.
+* **Hardware**, based on the Allwinner V831 chip, the development board is formed in the form of [core board] + [ext-board].
+You can use the development board directly, or you can use only the core board to design your own ext-board according to your needs, which is convenient and fast to complete the development.
-* **Software**, in addition to directly using the data provided by Quanzhi for development (some may need to be obtained from Quanzhi), Sipeed provides a very convenient Python SDK ([MaixPy3](/maixpy3)) and C SDK ([libmaix](https://github.com/sipeed/libmaix));
-It also provides an online model training service ([MaixHub](https://maixhub.com)), which is convenient for beginners to quickly train usable AI models.
+* **Software**, in addition to directly using the datasheet provided by Allwinner for development (some satasheet may need to be obtained from Allwinner), Sipeed provides a very convenient Python SDK ([MaixPy3](/maixpy3)) and C SDK ([libmaix](https://github.com/sipeed/libmaix)).
+It also provides an online model training service ([MaixHub](https://maixhub.com), which is more convenient for beginners to quickly train their usable AI models.
 * **Purchase**: [sipeed.aliexpress.com](https://www.aliexpress.com/item/1005002538932487.html)

 <p align="center">
     <iframe src="//player.bilibili.com/player.html?aid=298543445&bvid=BV1sF411u7xb&cid=586467021&page=1" scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true"> </iframe>
 </p>

 ## M2 core board

 <img style="max-height: 260px" src="./../../../zh/maixII/M2/asserts/maix_v831.jpg" alt="core_board"/>

 > Download hardware reference data from [Sipeed_Maix_II_3101](https://api.dl.sipeed.com/shareURL/MaixII/MaixII-Dock/HDK/Sipeed_MaixII_V831/Sipeed_Maix_II_3101)

 ### V831 chip brief

-Allwinner V831, single-core Cortex-A7 800MHz, 64MiB on-chip DDR2 memory, cost-effective SOC that can run Linux, and supports hardware AI acceleration (0.2Tops computing power), can be used as a normal Linux SOC, and can also be used for edge AI application, see the manual and below for more detailed parameters.
+Allwinner V831, single-core Cortex-A7 800MHz, 64MiB on-chip DDR2 memory, cost-effective SOC that can run Linux, and supports hardware AI acceleration (0.2Tops computing power), can be used as a normal Linux SOC, and can also be used for edge AI application.
+See the manual below for more detailed parameters.

 Dataset: [V833／V831 Datasheet V1.0.pdf](https://linux-sunxi.org/images/b/b9/V833%EF%BC%8FV831_Datasheet_V1.0.pdf)

 Chip structure:

 <img style="max-height: 400px" src="./../../../zh/maixII/M2/asserts/V831_struct.png" alt="V831 structure"/>

 ### M2 core board details